junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 Dean scrambles toward Sam, but even just pulling away from Cas for one second feels wrong.
 He tries to keep holding Cas's hand, but Sam is too far away.
 Sam is at least three steps too far.
 Leaving Sam laying there alone is also too wrong.

-For his already-shattered heart, he feels every single shard is sawed into two halves.
-He hates himself for staying next to Cas for a blink longer, and he hates himself for having to check on Sam, leaving Cas lying there alone, not knowing if he's dead or alive.
+For his already-shattered heart, Dean feels every single shard is sawed into two halves.
+He hates himself for staying next to Cas for a blink longer without checking on Sam, and he hates himself for having to check on Sam, leaving Cas lying there alone, not knowing if he's dead or alive.

 Sam's eyes are also closed tight, just like Cas.
-Blood comes out from everywhere, his eyes, ears, nose, mouth.
+Blood comes out from everywhere, his eyes, ears, nose, and mouth.

-Just like Cas, Dean's frantic finger can't find a heartbeat, and can't feel a breath.
+Just like Cas, Dean's frantic finger can't find a heartbeat on Sam, and can't feel a breath.

-*He's damaged in subatomic level, and even his electromagnetic field is wrong.*
+*He's damaged in subatomic level, and even his electromagnetic field is all wrong.
+Damaged in ways even angels can't heal.*

 That's what Cas said.

 And now, this, the bloodied broken body of Sam's, must be the end result that they've always been afraid to ask, but always know is coming.

 No first-aid knowledge can help anyone now.
 All Dean can do is to shake Sam's shoulders, then Cas's.
-"Wake up," he tells them, desperate, but also so gentle.
+"Wake up," he calls to them, desperate, but also so gentle, gradually losing his mind.

-"Wake up, please," he says.
+"Wake up, please," he begs.
 As if they're just falling asleep, it's just a Sunday morning, and he's waking them up, ready to tell them coffee and breakfast are ready in the kitchen.

-"Don't leave me alone."
-He stares at the blurred bloody vision, dumbly, not knowing who he's talking to.
+"Don't leave me alone," he pleads, staring at the blurred bloody vision, dumbly, not knowing who he's talking to.
 "I don't know what to do."

 His head is pounding and ringing and spinning.
 Everywhere hurts, but everything is so far away.

-He hasn't really known what the Apocalypse is like, or how the end of the world really look like, now he does; in this exact second, in the seventh second after he dashes into the center of the room, he does.
+He hasn't really known what the Apocalypse is like, or how the end of the world really look like, now he does; in this exact second, in the seventh second after he marches into the center of the room, into the god-fight, he does.
 The world has ended for him.

-He realizes he doesn't even know what death really is like, or how bad can Hell be, now he does; on Earth, in the middle of this room, surrounded by the bodies of those he cared more than his own life, he does.
+He realizes he didn't really know what death is like, or how bad Hell really is, now he does; on Earth, in the middle of this room, surrounded by the bodies of those he cared more than his own life, he does.
 He thinks he must have died, right then, right there, with them.
-His heart has stopped beating, and that organ contracting and expanding inside his chest, that's just an organ of a dead body.
+His heart has stopped beating, and that organ contracting and expanding inside his chest now, that's just an organ of a dead body.

 **Second 8:**